ssarrayya/LinkedIn-Connections-Analysis/README.md

 # LinkedIn Connections Analysis

-This is the repository of the analysis of tmy LinkedIn Connections data.
+This is the repository of the analysis of my LinkedIn Connections data.
 For a concise report, here's a link to the [Medium article](https://medium.com/@sarah-akinkunmi/linkedin-connections-analysis-1a40eb9c9d46) on the analysis.

 ## Purpose of the analysis
 The objective of my analysis is to determine the
 - total number of connections I have.
 - connections made over time.
-In the Power BI report, you would see this first as years (2017–2022) and you can drill down to quarters in a particular year, months of a year, or even days in the month.
-- professions and their connection count.
+- professions and their connection counts.
-- companies and their connection count.
+- companies and their connection counts.

 ## Process
 - Data collection - data request